koba04/minimum-spa-boilerplate/README.md

 npm run build
 ```

-generate a production build file.
+You can generate a bundled file for production environment. (.gitignore)
+This is for using in deployment step.